vrm-c/vrm.dev/content/en/docs/vrm/how_to_make_vrm/convert_from_humanoid_model.md

 If the model is not in [T-Pose]({{< relref "humanoid_overview.md#t-pose" >}}), click `Make T-Pose` to make one.

+{{% alert title="Pose Freeze" color="info" %}}

+`Pose Freeze` is for model normalization during export.
+The exporter will automatically check whether the export target needs to be normalized.
+For instance, in Hierarchy if a mesh's rotation or scale is not Default (first VRM export), the model normalization needs to be performed.

+{{% /alert %}}

 Related sections about UniVRM export:
   * [VRM Size (BlendShape size reduction)]({{< relref "vrm_size.md" >}})